philrz/super/docs/formats/csup.md

 The sequence of super types is defined by each type's super ID (as defined above), 0 to N-1, within the set of N super types.

-The super column stream is encoded as a sequence of Super Binary-encoded `int32` primitive values.
+The super column stream is encoded as a sequence of BSUP-encoded `int32` primitive values.
-While there are a large number of entries in the super column (one for each original row), the cardinality of super IDs is small in practice so this column will compress very significantly, e.g., in the special case that all the values in the Super Columnar file have the same super ID, the super column will compress trivially.
+While there are a large number of entries in the super column (one for each original row), the cardinality of super IDs is small in practice so this column will compress very significantly, e.g., in the special case that all the values in the CSUP file have the same super ID, the super column will compress trivially.

 The reassembly map appears as the next value in the reassembly section